MicrosoftDocs/visualstudio-docs/docs/javascript/create-application-using-vuejs.md

 # Create a Vue.js application using Node.js Tools for Visual Studio

-Visual Studio 2017 includes improved support for the [Vue.js](https://vuejs.org/) framework, which enhances the development experience when developing an application with Vue.js, JavaScript and TypeScript.
+Visual Studio 2017 includes improved support for the [Vue.js](https://vuejs.org/) framework, which improves the development experience when creating an application with Vue.js, JavaScript and TypeScript.

-New features that support Vue.js application development in Visual Studio includes the following:
+New features that support Vue.js application development in Visual Studio include the following:

 * Support for Script, Style and Template blocks in .*vue* files
 * Recognition of the lang attribute on .*vue* files